 Alongside our resources for young people directly, we’re keen to support teachers to enable their students to enter the Youth Prize.
-Delivery Director, Mick Callanan has developed a series of lesson plans following the five steps of our Submissions Pathway.
-These lessons are designed to invoke debate, discussion, reading and the formation of a youth prize entry in response to our 2022 theme: Coming Up For Air: Writing the Climate Crisis.
+Our Delivery Director Mick Callanan, an experienced teacher, has developed a series of lesson plans following the five steps of our Submissions Pathway.
+These lessons are designed to invoke debate, discussion, reading and the formation of a youth prize entry in response to our 2023 theme: Who’s In Control?

 Three lessons to get you inspired about this year’s theme!